-Highlights from Youth Mentoring Day
+Highlights from our 2019 Youth Mentoring Day

 On January 15th, we joined with nearly 300 youth-serving program staff, public officials and young people at our 13th annual Youth Mentoring Day at the State House!
 Thank you to all of you who were able to join us.
 It was a tremendous event and a great opportunity to raise our collective voices to support empowering youth-adult relationships!

 Our Massachusetts legislative champions, Rep. Aaron Vega and Sen. Brendan Crighton, addressed the crowd on the need to continue advocating for state funding for mentoring.
 Last year, we worked together to secure $750,000 in the Mentoring Matching Grants line item.
 This year, we are asking for $1 million to build capacity at more programs across the state!

 Our panel discussion focused on this year's theme, Relationships for Change.
 We heard from mentors and mentees about the many ways their lives and communities have been affected through these relationships.

 Attendees had the chance to talk about their own change and get their pictures taken at our photo booth.
 There was also a table activity that included discussions on relationships.